jeanmidevacc/jeanmidevacc.github.io/_posts/2019-03-23-dataiku_epc.md

 # Data processing in DSS

-All the data extracted for this project are csv files, in the following gif there is an illustration of the process to create a dataset in DSS.
+All the data extracted for this project are csv files, in the following animation there is an illustration of the process to create a dataset in DSS.

 <center>
 <img src="https://media.giphy.com/media/ulnXzrS8kVppwZkxsg/giphy.gif" />